sudharsangs/tapx/README.md

 # tapx

 A simple browser extension to search products from amazon.in from any webpage.
-Top amazon.in results for selected text in the webpage.
+Top amazon.in results for selected text in the webpage are shown in the popup.

 Built with Svelte in the frontend and Go Fiber with Colly in the backend.